oliverstickel/oliverstickel.github.io/index.md

 *European EFRE-fund (EFRE.NRW), about 3m€.*

 `2017-2020`
 **FAB 101** [was a research project](https://fab101.de) of four German universities on Fab Labs in academia.
 It focused on cooperation, tools, education and infrastructure.
-I developed the core idea, led the proposal and was overall project manager as well as part of the operative team.
+I developed the core idea, led the proposal, was project manager and part of the operative team.
 *Federal Ministry of Education and Research, about 1.2m€.*

 `2016-2018`